 Silicone bongs are made of sturdy, food-grade safe silicone.
 The best thing about them, of course, is that they don’t break ever, and yet they still are of high quality.
-Many people choose to have a silicone bong as their everyday bong.
+Many people choose to have silicone as their everyday smoking device.

-Silicone bongs come in water bong variety, Badass Skull bongs with ice catchers, and even min-bongs that have an awesome little tray attached for your next bowl.
+Silicone bongs come in water bong variety, Badass Skull bongs with ice catchers, beaker bongs and even mini-bongs that have an awesome little tray attached for your next bowl.

-One of the best things about a silicone bong is that they are incredibly easy to clean and can literally be tossed in the dishwasher if you choose.
-Other bongs take a little time, love and tenderness to sterilize.
+One of the best things about a silicone pipe is that they are incredibly easy to clean and can literally be tossed in the dishwasher if you choose.
+Other pipes take a little time, love and tenderness to sterilize.

 To know how to smoke a bong, aka use it, get familiar with it.
-The main point of this smoking pipe is to filter the smoke through water, achieving a smoother hit.
-It’s a very standard concept found in just about all the bong pipe varieties.
+The main point of this smoking pipe is to filter and cool the smoke through water, achieving a smoother hit.
+It’s a very standard concept found in just about all the water pipe varieties.

 For the average piece, before starting any session, always make sure to put water inside or you will be dealing with a dry, harsh hit.
 How to fill a bong you ask, well simply fill it like a glass of water, just don’t put as much.
 How much water should be put in?
 Just make sure the bottom of the slide piece is submerged so that the inhaled smoke is first filtered through the water.
 Another note on the water, it is important to not spill bong water, as the smell will destroy your day, especially if it is really nasty.